 Other early roads in North Omaha included Winter Quarters Road, which became Florence Boulevard; Saunders Street, which became North 24th; Sherman Street, which became North 16th; and Ames Avenue, which was originally Commercial Street in the Town of Saratoga.
 Another road from Saratoga became Carter Boulevard, including its infamous Dead Man’s Curve.
 There were also roads to other early small towns, including Briggs and DeBolt.
 All of these were eventually absorbed into the City of Omaha’s street grid, and their historic appearances (names, curves, etc.) disappeared.

 It took a long time for the streets in Omaha to get paved.

 After the Mormons laid out the first streets in North Omaha, in 1850 the US Army laid the first major formal road through the area.
-Today we call it Military Road, since it was made to move supplies to the military forts and posts in western Nebraska.
+Today we call it Military Avenue, since it was made to move supplies to the military forts and posts in western Nebraska.
 The Overland Trail hauled over the same route in the 1860s, widening the road and ensuring its longevity.

 Early Paved Streets

 Early Omaha wasn’t a progressive place filled with Victorian-era civic-minded boosters who wanted to make everything beautiful for everyone.
 Instead, it was a scruffy and determined pioneer profit center where goods were stored to stock the wagon trains that populated the western territory of the United States.
 Because of that, it took more than 25 years after the city’s founding to get serious about paving the streets.